davidbjourno/making-interactive-graphics/README.md

 Thanks for joining us at this month's Journocoders.
 We're going to build an interactive data visualisation using two of the world's most popular [JavaScript libraries](https://en.wikipedia.org/wiki/JavaScript_library):

 * 📊 [D3.js](https://d3js.org/) is a library that's widely used for building data visualisations.
 It enables you to [bind data](https://github.com/d3/d3-selection/blob/master/README.md#joining-data) to web elements (usually [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) elements) then control how those elements look based on properties of the bound data.
 D3 was created by [Mike Bostock](https://twitter.com/mbostock), a former New York Times graphics editor, and is probably the only really indispensable tool for making online dataviz.
-* ⚛ [React](https://facebook.github.io/react/) is a library for building user interfaces from self-contained components that automatically update with changes to their underlying data.
+* ⚛ [React](https://facebook.github.io/react/) is a library for building user interfaces (UIs) from self-contained components that automatically update with changes to their underlying data.
 This component-based approach makes React a popular choice for building anything from basic interactive components all the way up to whole apps.
 React was created by Facebook, which [looked to be problematic](https://medium.com/@raulk/if-youre-a-startup-you-should-not-use-react-reflecting-on-the-bsd-patents-license-b049d4a67dd2) but [doesn't so much anymore](https://code.facebook.com/posts/300798627056246/relicensing-react-jest-flow-and-immutable-js/).

 A selection of D3 + React examples can be found [here](https://react.rocks/tag/D3).

 We'll use React to build a simple app featuring a D3 chart with dynamic filters and transitions.
 This is not an advanced D3 tutorial; instead, the aim is to explore some of the possibilities for interactive development offered by this powerful combination of tools.

-### **TODO**: Why React?
+### Why React?
+There are plenty of reasons why so many developers choose to use React, many of which have to do with the workflow it enables rather than any specific features of the library itself.
+Three of the best ones are:
-* Fast/pluggable/battle-tested: easily compose complex UIs from simple components or plug individual components into other apps and integrate with other technologies
+* It's component-based and pluggable: React makes it easy to compose complex UIs from simple components, plug individual components into existing apps or integrate them with other technologies.
-* JSX: syntax for writing HTML-like markup in JavaScript, rendered by React as regular HTML
+* It introduces [JSX](https://reactjs.org/docs/introducing-jsx.html): JSX is a syntax for writing HTML-like markup in JavaScript files, which is ultimately rendered by React as regular HTML.
-* Virtual DOM: minimises slow UI updates by comparing current state of your page structure — specifically, its [document object model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), or DOM — to the new, desired state required as a result of interactions, and determines most efficent way to update the DOM.
-Performance + other benefits e.g. flexibility to do isomorphic rendering
+* It utilises a virtual DOM: React minimises slow UI updates by comparing the current state of your page structure — specifically, its [document object model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), or DOM — to a new, desired state and determines the most efficient way to update the DOM in order to achieve this state.

 ## Before you start
 You'll need to ensure you have the software below installed and working.
 Mac users may wish to install [Homebrew](https://brew.sh/), which will make it quicker and easier to install most of these requirements.
 I'm assuming Linux users have all this stuff squared away.